cadet/CADET-RDM/docs/source/user_guide/jupyter-interface.md

 are executed sequentially from top to bottom and then committed to the output repository.

-To maintain the link between Markdown annotation, code, and inline graphs, the final notebook is also saved as a `.html` webpage into the output folder for future inspection.
+To maintain the link between Markdown annotation, code, and inline graphs, the final notebook is also saved as a `.html` webpage into the output directory for future inspection.

 ## Tracking Results